BIGHOE CHATEAU

 Painting, wood storage, fixing various things, fire pit, etc.

 Eventually, we had to bring in the big guns.
-The pool was our first major improvement made to the property, which involved switching from a fiberglass stair insert to stairs all the way across one side.
+The pool was our first major improvement made to the property, which involved switching from a fiberglass stair insert to stairs all the way across one side and converting the pool to saltwater — better for your skin and your dogs!

 Hallway before/after